 Your employer is only responsible to provide reasonable and necessary future medical benefits for a work injury.
 Not sure of the reason they are denying the medication.
 If your authorized treating physician has ordered the medication and the employer has not approved it, there are possible...Read more »

 Injured knee at work - required surgery.
 Now I have received a settlement proposal based on % "impairment rating" plus they added $1,000.00 lump sum payment in consideration of agreement to close the right to future medical treatment.
 Not comfortable with this.
-Would rather refuse the $1,000.00 to...
+Would rather refuse the...
 Read more »

 The insurance company cannot force you to settle the future medical benefits at any time.
 You can advise them you will agree to the permanent partial disability benefit based on the impairment rating and you decline their offer to close your medicals.
 They will be responsible for reasonable and...Read more »